The Date Who Got Cold Feet, Maybe Because He Was Engaged

 “

-After waiting over 30 minutes to meet him at a bar, I realised I'd been stood up.
+After waiting over 30 minutes to meet him at a bar, I realized I'd been stood up.

 ”